getlantern/lantern-sdk/README.md

 2. Initialize the SDK

-Update your AndroidManifest.xml to include your API key that Lantern will use when the SDK is initialized.
+Update your AndroidManifest.xml to include your API key that Lantern will reference when the SDK is initialized.

 ```xml
 <application